ssimplexity/CS492_spring2026/README.md

 - 30 March: Randomized technique for FPT algorithm.
 Chapter 4.4, 5.1-5.3 from Cygan et al.
 - 1 April: Randomized technique for FPT algorithm continues.
 - 6, 8, 13 April: Tree-decomposition.
 Chapter 7.1-7.4, 7.6 from Cygan et al.
-- 15 April: Dynamic programming over subsets and IE-based algorithm.
-Chapter 10.1 from Cygan et al.
+- 15 April: Dynamic programming over subsets.
 - 20-24 April: Mid-term exam period.
-- 27 April: Mid-term exam revision (or more IE-based algorithms and Matrix Tree Theorem.
-Chapter 4.2 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7))
+- 27 April: IE-based algorithms and Matrix Tree Theorem.
+Chapter 10.1 from Cygan et al. Chapter 4.2 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7))
 - 29 April: Hardness in parameterized complexity.
 Chapter 13 from Cygan et al. For details on the class NP and NP-completeness, check Chapter 2 of [Arora and Barak](https://theory.cs.princeton.edu/complexity/book.pdf).
 One can find a more comprehensive treatement on W-hierarchy in [Flum and Grohe](https://link.springer.com/book/10.1007/3-540-29953-X) and [Downey and Fellows](https://link.springer.com/book/10.1007/978-1-4612-0515-9).
 - 4 May: Algorithms for CNF-SAT.
 Chapter 8.1 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7)
 - 6 May: (S)ETH-based lower bound.
 Chapter 14 from Cygan et al.